Product Data Sheet

 For proper surface conditioning application and techniques, contact W. R. MEADOWS technical services.

-Flashing … Clean all metal surfaces to receive hot-applied membrane, including flashings, vents, drains, etc., with solvent, dry with clean cloths, and condition with MEL-PRIME solvent-based adhesive.
-Allow MEL-PRIME to dry before applying HRM 714 membrane.
+Flashing … Clean all metal surfaces free from rust and debris to receive hot-applied membrane, including flashings, vents, drains, etc., with solvent, dry with clean cloths, and condition with ASPHALT PRIMER/CONDITIONER solvent-based adhesive.
+Allow the solvent-based adhesive to dry before applying HRM 714 membrane.

-Vertical Surfaces … Apply a 125-mil (3 mm) coating 8″ (200 mm) vertically, or as required, and 3″ (75 mm) horizontally onto the structural deck.
-Immediately embed REINFORCING FABRIC HCR into membrane while still hot, ensuring the correct 2″ (51 mm) minimum overlaps.
+Vertical Surfaces … Apply a uniform 90-mil (3 mm) base coating a minimum of 8” (200 mm) vertically as required by Code and 3” (75 mm) horizontally onto the structural deck.
+Immediately embed REINFORCING FABRIC HCR into membrane while still hot, ensuring the correct 2” (50.8 mm) minimum overlaps.
 Brush fabric reinforcement to eliminate wrinkles.
-Apply the second 90-mil (2.3 mm) application of HRM 714 onto reinforcement fabric.
-Terminate the vertically-applied 2-ply reinforced hot-applied membrane system into TERMINATION BAR by W. R. MEADOWS or into a reglet as required and in accordance with W. R. MEADOWS standard typical details.
+Apply the second 125-mil (2.3 mm) application of HRM 714 uniformly onto reinforcement fabric.
+Immediately apply the 94-mil PC2R PROTECTION COURSE from W. R. MEADOWS into membrane while the second layer of HRM 714 is still hot.
+Ensure 2” (50.8 mm) side laps and 6” (152.4 mm) laps at end laps.
+Terminate the completed hot fluid-applied waterproofing system on vertical surfaces with TERMINATION BAR by W. R. MEADOWS or into a ½” x ½” (12.7 mm x 12.7 mm) reglet.

-Drains … With drain installed, coat drain flange flush with the deck with 125 mils (3 mm) of HRM 714, extending a minimum of 6″ (150 mm) onto concrete deck.
+Drains … Apply 125 mils (3 mm) of HRM 714 onto the drain receiver cast into the deck and extend a minimum of 6″ (152.4 mm) past the edge of drain receiver onto concrete deck.
 Immediately embed NEOPRENE FLASHING MEMBRANE into hot membrane up to the throat of drain opening.

-Panelized Deck Application … Cover all static joints between ends and edges of gypsum roof cover board or plywood sheets with a minimum 6″ (150 mm) wide, 125-mil (3 mm) coating of HRM 714.
-Immediately embed a 6″ (150 mm) strip of REINFORCING FABRIC HCR centered over joints into hot membrane.
+Panelized Deck Application … Cover all static joints between ends and edges of gypsum roof cover boards or plywood sheets with a minimum 6” (150 mm) wide, 125-mil (3 mm) coating of HRM 714.
+Immediately embed a 6” (150 mm) strip of REINFORCING FABRIC HCR centered over joints into hot membrane.
 Embed with a brush to eliminate wrinkles.
-Upon completion of joint and detail flashing work, apply 90 mils (2.3 mm) of HRM 714 evenly, covering all previously installed flashings and reinforced areas.
-Immediately embed REINFORCING FABRIC HCR into membrane while still hot, ensuring a minimum 2″ (50 mm) overlap at all side and end laps and full membrane engagement at all end and side laps.
+Upon completion of joint and detail flashing work, apply a uniform 90 mil base layer (2.3 mm) of HRM 714 evenly, covering all previously installed flashings and reinforced areas.
+Immediately embed REINFORCING FABRIC HCR into membrane while still hot, ensuring a minimum 2” (50 mm) overlap at all side and end laps and full membrane engagement at all end and side laps.
 Brush reinforcing fabric into membrane to ensure full embedment and eliminate wrinkles.
-Apply the second layer of hot-applied membrane at a thickness of 125 mils (3 mm) to achieve a total system thickness of 215 mils (5.5 mm).
+Apply the second layer of hot-applied membrane at a uniform thickness of 125 mils (3 mm) to achieve a total system thickness of 215 mils (5.5 mm).

-Upon application of the second and final ply of hot-applied membrane, install protection course.
-For areas requiring high compressive strength or vehicular traffic over concrete topping slabs, the mineral-fortified PROTECTION COURSE from W. R. MEADOWS protection course should be used.
+Upon application of the second and final ply of hot-applied membrane, install the rolled PC2R PROTECTION COURSE into the membrane while it is still hot.
+For areas requiring high compressive strength or vehicular traffic over concrete topping slabs, the mineral-fortified PC-2 or PC-3 PROTECTION COURSE from W. R. MEADOWS should considered.

-Protection … Upon completion of the waterproofing system application, installation of overburden should occur shortly after.
+Protection … Upon completion of the waterproofing system application, immediately install the overburden as specified.
 Where extended delays installing the overburden occur, protection of the completed waterproofing system is advised.
-Use of ¾” (19 mm) plywood is recommended where heavy wheeled equipment is used on top of the completed waterproofing system.
+Use of ¾” (19 mm) plywood is recommended where heavy wheeled equipment and prolonged trade work foot traffic is anticipated on top of the completed waterproofing system.

 PRECAUTIONS